McDonnell Douglas CF-18 Hornet: Hornet Extension Program

 The total cost of the HEP Phase II package was estimated by US Congressional Budget Office at US$862.3 Million.

 The total program cost for the CF-18 purchase and upgrade programs up until 2011 was approximately $11.5 billion (in 2011 dollars) including upgrades.
 Additionally, the cost of maintenance for any 20-year period has been approximately $5 billion, or $250 million per year.

+On 8 March 2024, Arcfield Canada was awarded a CA$211.6 million (US$157.3 million) sustainment contract to support and maintain the CF-18's avionics weapons systems, supply parts and provide end-to-end supply chain services with the contract being effective on 1 April 2024.

+As of 5 February 2025, the Royal Canadian Air Force has officially begun equipping the AIM-9X Block II Sidewinder missile on its fleet of HEP Phase II upgraded CF-18s.

 Operational history

 Entering service

 The first two CF-18s were formally handed over to 410 (Operational Training Unit) Squadron at CFB Cold Lake, Alberta on 25 October 1982.
 Further deliveries equipped 409, 439, and 421 Squadrons at Baden-Soellingen in then West Germany, the 410 Operation Training Unit, No. 416, and No. 441 Squadrons at Cold Lake, and 425 and 433 Escadrons (Squadrons) at CFB Bagotville, Quebec.
 Introduction into Canadian service was initially problematic due to early issues with structural fatigue which delayed initial deployment.
 As the initial bugs were worked out, the CF-18 started filling the NORAD interception and NATO roles as intended.